scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    High Energy Physics needs.
 Info about dataset size, etc. Historical ROOT info.

 High Energy Physics (HEP) has always had intense computing needs.
-The World Wide Web was invented at CERN in 1989 (ref).
-Today, we have the largest machine in the world at CERN (ref, size), the Large Hadron Collider (LHC).
-We have the largest scientific dataset in the world (ref, size).
+The World Wide Web was invented at CERN in 1989 :cite:`leiner2009brief`.
+Today, we have the largest machine in the world at CERN, the Large Hadron Collider (LHC), 27 km in circumference :cite:`evans2008lhc`.
+We have one of the largest scientific dataset in the world of exabyte scale :cite:`peters2011exabyte`.

-HEP scientists have been interested in Python since 1993. (ref) With the release of Python 1.0.0 in 1994, physicists started writing code in Python.
+HEP scientists have been interested in Python since 1993 :cite:`templon_jeffrey_2022_6353621`.
+With the release of Python 1.0.0 in 1994, physicists started writing code in Python.
 It was not able to provide the performance required to become the main language for HEP.
 In 1995, the ROOT project was released, making C++ the main language for HEP.
 The ROOT project also needed an "extension" languages; this is the language driving the analysis.
 Python was rejected for this role due to being "exotic", and because it was considered too much to ask Physicists to code in two language.
-Instead, ROOT provided a C++ interpreter, called CINT, which later was replaced with Cling, which is the basis for the clang-repl project in LLVM today. (ref)
+Instead, ROOT provided a C++ interpreter, called CINT, which later was replaced with Cling, which is the basis for the clang-repl project in LLVM today :cite:`ifrim2022gpu`.

 Python would start showing up a few years later in experiment frameworks as a configuration language.
-These frameworks were primarily written in C++, but were made of many configurable parts; the glueing together of the system was done in Python - a model still popular today, though some experiments are now using Python + Numba model instead (ref).
+These frameworks were primarily written in C++, but were made of many configurable parts; the glueing together of the system was done in Python - a model still popular today, though some experiments are now using Python + Numba model instead, like Xenon1T :cite:`remenska2017giving,rousselle2021fast`.

 In the early 2000s, the use of Python HEP exploded, heavily driven by experiments like LHCb at CERN developing frameworks and user tools for scripting.
-ROOT started providing Python bindings in (ref) that were not considered Pythonic, and still required a complex multi-hour build of ROOT to use.
+ROOT started providing Python bindings in 2004 :cite:`generowicz2004reflection` that were not considered Pythonic, and still required a complex multi-hour build of ROOT to use [#]_.
 Analyses still consisted largely of ROOT, with Python sometimes showing up.

+.. [#] Almost 20 years later ROOT's Python bindigns have been rewritten for easier Pythonizations, and installing ROOT in Conda is now much easier, thanks in large part to efforts from Scikit-HEP developers.

 By the mid 2010's, a marked change had occurred.
 Many students were coming in with little or no C++ experience, but had existing knowledge of Python and the